maantje/vue-discovery/README.md

-# vue-intellisense README
+# vue-discovery README

-This is the README for your extension "vue-intellisense".
-After writing up a brief description, we recommend including the following sections.
+This extension aims to make Vue development easier by providing discovery for vue components

 ## Features